Auto Italia South East: Auto Italia

 Auto Italia was founded by artists Kate Cooper, Amanda Dennis and Rachel Pimm in a squatted car garage named ‘auto-italia south east’ in Peckham, South London.

 Throughout the history of the organisation, Auto Italia’s programming has questioned how artists can work together to develop new formats for artistic production.
 This has been explored under a number of guises, with artists at the heart of the organisation exploring the project as an artist, an organisation, a collaboration, a community and a space.
 This has been developed by an evolving group of collaborating artists.
 Alumni include Marleen Boschen (2014–16), Amanda Dennis (founding member 2007-2012), Richard John Jones (2009-2012) and Rachel Pimm (founding member 2007-2009).

 This work has been developed through a series of temporary spaces in Peckham (2007–12), Kings Cross (2013-15) and its current space in Bethnal Green (2016–present).
 Since 2012, Auto Italia's has been one of Arts Council England's National Portfolio Organisations.
+In May 2024, Dr Maggie Matić, a curator and researcher specializing in contemporary feminist, crip, and queer theory, succeeded Edward Gillman as Director of Auto Italia.